DoSomething/mbp-user-digest/README.md

 http://xx.xx.xx.xx/mbp-user-digest_producer.php?targetUsers=emails.csv.org
 ```

-Which creates a message in the digestProducerQueue defining how to call mb-user-api /users?type=cursor or /user.
+Which creates a message in the digestProducerQueue with messages defining how to call mb-user-api using /users?type=cursor or /user.
+A queue entry will consist of a message with the payload of:

 ```
 a:3:{